-Both the travel trailer and the fifth wheel units contain two separate electrical systems: one 12-volt direct current (DC), similar to the one in automobiles, and one 120-volt alternating current (AC), similar to the one in homes.
+Your recreational vehicle contains two (2) separate electrical systems: one 12-volt direct current (DC) and one 120- volt alternating current (AC), similar to the one in homes.
 These systems provide you with power while you are camped or are traveling.
 The 120-volt system requires an external source of 120-volt electricity, usually a campsite or household receptacle or an auxiliary generator.
-The 12-volt electrical system is supplied by batteries or the power converter.
+The 12-volt electrical system is supplied by batteries, the power converter or the 12-volt source from the tow vehicle.

-COMBINED POWER CENTER/CONVERTER
+COMBINED POWER CENTER/CONVERTER Operational instructions are located inside power center door

-To reduce the 12-volt load on your RV battery, the 120-volt system should be used whenever a 120-volt hook-up is available.
+To reduce the 12-volt load on your RV batteries, the 120-volt system should be used whenever a 120-volt hook-up is available.
 Although most components in your unit (water pump, range hood light and fan, interior lights) operate only from a 12-volt source, the power converter changes 120-volt AC to 12-volt DC power.

-120-Volt System
+120-VOLT SYSTEM

-The 120-volt system supplies power for the following through the power converter: refrigerator, exterior receptacles (Figure 8, Page 42), interior receptacles (used to operate regular household appliances), and optional roof air conditioner.
+The 120-volt system supplies power for the following through the power center: refrigerator, exterior receptacles, interior receptacles (used to operate regular household appliances), and optional roof air conditioner.
 The converter provides 12-volt power for all of the unit's 12-volt components.
-When the external 120-volt power cord is used, the power is connected directly into the main electrical service panel of the power converter and is distributed through circuit breakers.
+When the external 120-volt power cord is used, the power is connected directly into the main electrical service panel of the power center and is distributed through circuit breakers.